 Try a glue sponge

 Can I be honest?
 I hate glue sticks.
 There I said it.
 I hate them.
 The caps are always falling off.
 Some of the brands aren’t very sticky.
 Kids have no idea how much to use.
 The glue only works to adhere paper to paper, and that isn’t even a done deal.
 Kids waste a lot of time looking for a glue stick with enough glue in it or trying to find the cap that scurried across the floor.

 I used glue sponges instead.
 All you need is a food storage container with a lid, a kitchen sponge, and a bottle of white glue.
-Simply pour the glue over the sponge, cover, and let sit overnight.
-When kept tightly covered four sponges can last you all year.
+Simply pour the glue over the sponge, cover it, and let sit overnight.
+When kept tightly covered, four sponges can last you all year.